OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

   %bzr conflicts    		     (Checks to see if there are still conflicts.
 Displays them if there are.)
-  %cd /buildout
+  %cd /buildout			     (Takes you to the "buildout" directory.)
   %python2.6 isolated_bootstrap.py   (Required script that must be run before building on "working_main.")
-  %bin/buildout
+  %bin/buildout 		     (Builds the branch.)
-  %bin/docs
+  %bin/docs		             (Displays the documentation.)
   %bin/test --all		     (All tests should pass before you commit.)
-  %bzr status			    (Shows all the merged files from "working_main" that have not yet been committed on your branch.)
+  %bzr status			     (Shows all the merged files from "working_main" that have not yet been
+                                      committed on your branch.)
-  %bzr commit -m "<commit_message>" (Commits merged files on your branch and allows you to enter a commit message [comments].)
+  %bzr commit -m "<commit_message>"  (Commits merged files on your branch and allows you to enter a commit message.)
-  %repo.py fix 	  		    (Runs script to fix permissions that got changed.
-You must run this whenever you build on "working_main.")
+  %repo.py fix 	  		     (Runs a script to fix file permissions that may have gotten changed when you
+                                      did a buildout.
+Always run this script after building on "working_main.")

-.. index:: merge; Canceling
+.. index:: merge; canceling
 .. index:: reverting changes

 .. _`Canceling-a-Merge-and-Reverting-Changes`: